-- 3.4 The score at the end of the regulation time of these matches will be registered by the FIH as the result of the match. - 3.5 If at the end of the regulation time the result is a draw, in order to establish an outright winner of a classification match for the purpose of the competition, a shoot-out competition as specified in Appendix 11 will be played to establish the winner of the match.
+- 3.4 The score at the end of the regulation time of these matches will be registered by the FIH as the result of the match. - 3.5 If at the end of the regulation time the result is a draw, in order to establish an outright winner of a classification match for the purpose of the competition, a Challenge Shoot-out competition as set out in Appendix 8 will be played.